OPT OB/GYN Jobs

 Track your OPT end date alongside licensing timelines

 State medical licenses and DEA registrations have their own processing windows.
 Map those deadlines against your OPT expiration date.
-If your license won't arrive before OPT ends, you'll need an H-1B or J-1 waiver in place before you can start practicing.
+If your license won't arrive before OPT ends, you'll need an H-1B or J-1 visa waiver in place before you can start practicing.

 Use Migrate Mate to filter for OPT-sponsoring employers